dbpedia/dbpedia-lookup/lookup-searcher/README.md

 A list of strings specifying alternative names for a field name

 #### weight
 A numerical weight that is applied to a match on the respective field.
 E.g. can be used to express, that a match on a `title` field is worth more than a match on an `abstract` field.
+Can be overriden via HTTP query parameter using the field name followed by the string `Weight` (e.g. `...&labelWeight=true` when searching on the field `label`).

 #### highlight
 Denotes whether the result should include special html tags highlighting the match between the query string and the field value.
 Defaults to `false`.
 Can be overriden via HTTP query parameter using the field name followed by the string `Highlight` (e.g. `...&labelHighlight=true` when searching on the field `label`).

 #### tokenize
 If `true`, the query string will be tokenized and each token will be matched against the field value of this field.
+Tokenization includes, for instance, splitting of input strings by whitespaces.
+If set to `false`, the input will be matched against the document fields as is.
 Defaults to `false`.
 Can be overriden via HTTP query parameter using the field name followed by the string `Tokenize` (e.g. `...&labelTokenize=true` when searching on the field `label`).

 #### required
 If `true`, a match on this field is required.
 A document that has a match on any other field included in the search but does *not* have a match on this field, will be dropped from the result set even if it would have been included otherwise.
 Defaults to `false`.
 Can be overriden via HTTP query parameter using the field name followed by the string `Required` (e.g. `...&labelRequired=true` when searching on the field `label`).

 #### exact
 If `true`, a match on this field only counts if the field value matches the query string exactly.
+In that case, fuzzy and prefix matching will not be applied.
 Defaults to `false`.
 Can be overriden via HTTP query parameter using the field name followed by the string `Exact` (e.g. `...&labelExact=true` when searching on the field `label`).

 #### allowPartialMatch
-Before matching the query string is tokenized.
-If set to `false`, a field will only count as matched if all query tokens match the field.
+Before matching against a field, the query string can be [tokenized](#tokenize).
+If [allowPartialMatch](#allowpartialmatch) is set to `false`, a field will only count as matched if all query tokens match the field.
 If `true`, the field will match if at least one query token matches the field.
 Can be overriden via HTTP query parameter using the field name followed by the string `AllowPartialMatch` (e.g. `...&labelAllowPartialMatch=true` when searching on the field `label`).

 #### queryByDefault
 If `true`, all queries sent with the [query](#query) parameter will be matched against this field.